Jill Hennessy: Career

 Hennessy starred in the independent crime thriller Small Town Murder Songs in 2010.
 She also appeared as a veterinarian in the HBO series Luck, and promoted Zaxby's "Zalads" in a pair of television commercials in 2012.

 In 2015, Hennessy appeared in several episodes of Madam Secretary, and in October of that year, her second album, I Do, was released.

 In 2018, she appeared on the Michael Weatherly series Bull as the mother of the deceased hacker character Cable McCrory.
 Also in 2018, she began the role of Senator Huntington on the series Yellowstone.

 Personal life

 Hennessy is multilingual, and fluently speaks English, Italian, French, Spanish, and German.
-She plays the guitar and sings, and enjoys riding motorcycles with her husband, whom she married in 2000.
+She plays the guitar and sings, and enjoys riding motorcycles with her husband, Paolo Mastropietro, whom she married in 2000.
 They had a second marriage ceremony in January 2001, which took place at New York City Hall with Mayor Rudy Giuliani officiating.
-Their first son was born in 2003, and a second was born in 2007.
+Their first son, Marco, was born in 2003, and their second son, Gianni, was born in 2007.